brownsarahm/BrownSpring23/_sources/portfolio/check1ideas.md

 This would be one long notebook that covers all of the skills.

+Be sure to check the checklists for how level 3s are more complex than level 2s.
+I recommend using office hours to help get ideas if you are not sure how to extend your analysis.

 ## Several shorter reflections/analyses

 You could also submit a few shorter pieces that in total cover